asdf-format/asdf-standard/source/file_layout.rst

   header     = asdf_token " " major "." minor "." micro ["\r"] "\n"

 - ``asdf_token``: The constant string ``%ASDF``.
-This can be used to quickly identify the file as a ASDF file by reading the first 5 bytes.
+This can be used to quickly identify the file as an ASDF file by reading the first 5 bytes.
 It begins with a ``%`` so it will be treated as a YAML comment such that the :ref:`header` and the :ref:`tree` together form a valid YAML file.